WGAW’s Staff Union Negotiations

 No. The Guild immediately granted recognition of the staff union through a card check process.
 The WGAW Board congratulated Guild staff on forming a union, and stated that “[t]he right to organize and collectively bargain are central tenets of our organization.”
 After the PNWSU announced its strike authorization vote, the Board reiterated that it “continues to support the staff’s right to engage in collective action.”

-The core work of the Guild will continue, supported by the 50 staff (30% of the entire Guild staff) not in the bargaining unit.
+The core work of the Guild is continuing, supported by the 50 staff (30% of the entire Guild staff) not in the bargaining unit.

-MBA negotiations in particular will be minimally impacted since the executive staff and managers who play key roles working directly with the WGA Negotiating Committee will not be on strike.
+MBA negotiations in particular are minimally impacted since the executive staff and managers who play key roles working directly with the WGA Negotiating Committee are not on strike.

-Unless otherwise announced, during the PNWSU strike, the Guild’s headquarters at 3rd and Fairfax will be closed to members and the public, including the Foundation, library, and member lounge.
-Guild screenings at the Writers Guild Theater, committee meetings, panels, and educational events will also be suspended.
+Unless otherwise announced, during the PNWSU strike, the Guild’s headquarters at 3rd and Fairfax is closed to members and the public, including the Foundation library and member lounge.
+Guild screenings at the Writers Guild Theater, committee meetings, panels, and educational events are suspended.

-Guild inboxes will continue to be monitored, so please reach out if you have a current enforcement issue that needs immediate attention or contact us if you have other time-sensitive Guild business.
+Guild inboxes are being monitored, so please reach out if you have a current enforcement issue that needs immediate attention or contact us if you have other time-sensitive Guild business.

 Earlier today, the Pacific Northwest Staff Union (PNWSU) called a strike against the WGAW.
 Effective Wednesday, February 18, Guild staff not on strike will be working remotely unless instructed otherwise by their supervisor.